Panthers acquire Gilmore from Pats for 6th-round pick in '23

 Carolina has been looking to upgrade its cornerback position after losing first-round pick Jaycee Horn to a broken foot, which could keep him out for the remainder of the season.
 Last week Carolina traded for cornerback C.J.
 Henderson, the No. 9 pick in last year’s NFL draft, from the Jacksonville Jaguars.

 Gilmore was raised in Rock Hill, South Carolina, about 26 miles from Carolina’s current headquarters.
-The Panthers will be moving their headquarters to Rock Hill within the next two years.
+He now lives in Waxhaw, North Carolina, three houses down from Panthers general manager Scott Fitterer.

+“I think anytime you can get a (former) All-Pro player for a future sixth, we’re going to do it, right?”
+Panthers coach Matt Rhule said. “… This was just one of those things where he it was too good to pass up.
+He’s too good of a player and he’s from here.
+Football character-wise he just adds to the core of what we are.”

 The four-time Pro Bowl cornerback confirmed his departure from New England earlier Wednesday in an Instagram post, saying the moments he shared with his teammates on and off the field over the past four seasons — including winning the Super Bowl following the 2018 season — “will never be forgotten.”